 Part A covers a variety of hospital costs, including a semiprivate room and meals, general nursing services and drugs, supplies and hospital services that are part of your inpatient treatment.
 However, Part A doesn’t cover the following:

-- A private room in the hospital or a skilled nursing facility, unless medically necessary.
+- A private room in a hospital or skilled nursing center, unless it’s medically necessary

-- The first three pints of blood, unless the hospital gets it from a blood bank at no charge, or you arrange to replace it by donating your own or somebody else’s blood, or you have additional insurance (such as Medigap) that covers this cost.
+- The first three pints of blood, unless the hospital gets it from a blood bank at no charge, you arrange to replace it through donating your own or somebody else’s blood, or you have additional insurance such as Medigap that covers this cost

 - Hiring your own nurse, also called private-duty nursing care

 - Personal items such as razors or slipper socks, unless provided to all patients at no extra charge

 - A television or telephone in your room if either is a separate charge